Collinformatics/EnzymeProfiling/README.md

 Run extractSubstrates.py to express DNA sequneces, and extract the protein substrates.

+User inputs you will need to know include:

 Input #1:
 - inBaseFilePath: define the path to the folder for the enzyme you intend on working with.
 Recommend: make a folder for each unique enzyme that contains the folders "Fastq", "Extracted Data", and "Figures"